mfem/web/src/high-order-mesh.md

 Ordering: 1
 ```

 On 2D manifolds the `VDim` can be either 2 or 3.
-The later defining a 2D surface
+The latter defining a 2D
-embedded in a 3D space.
-In these cases the 2 or 3 coordinates corresponding to
+surface embedded in a 3D space.
+In these cases the 2 or 3 coordinates
-each interpolation point are usually written on one line of the output file
+corresponding to each interpolation point are usually written on one line of
-(using `Ordering = 1`).
+the output file (using `Ordering = 1`).

 MFEM currently supports two element types in 2D domains; [Triangle](#triangle)
 and [Square](#quadrilateral) (a.k.a.
 [Quadrilateral](#quadrilateral)).